hardin47/website/Math154/Notes/01-intro.md

 There is one homework assignment per week, two in-class midterm exams, two take-home midterm exams, and a final end of the semester project.
 Many students report working about 8-10 hours per week on this class.

 **What software will we use?
 Will there be any real world applications?
 Will there be any mathematics?
 Will there be any CS?**
-All of the work will be done in R using RStudio as a front end.
+All of the work will be done in R (using RStudio as a front end, called an integrated development environment, IDE).
 You will need to either download R and RStudio (both are free) onto your own computer or use them on Pomona's server.
 All assignments will be posted to private repositories on GitHub.
 The class is a mix of many real world applications and case studies, some higher level math, programming, and communication skills.
 The final project requires your own analysis of a dataset of your choosing.

 * You may use R on the Pomona server:  https://rstudio.campus.pomona.edu/  (All Pomona students will be able to log in immediately.
 Non-Pomona students need to go to ITS at Pomona to get Pomona login information.)
 * If you want to use R on your own machine, you may.
 Please make sure all components are updated:
 R is freely available at http://www.r-project.org/ and is already installed on college computers.
 Additionally, installing R Studio is required http://rstudio.org/.
-* http://swirlstats.com/ is one way to walk through learning the basics of R.
 * All assignments should be turned in using R Markdown compiled to pdf.